-We are a clinical-stage biopharmaceutical company dedicated to the discovery and development of our Anticalin[®] class of biotherapeutics for patients with diseases in which we believe there is high unmet medical need.
-Our current development plans focus mainly on two Anticalin drug candidates, PRS-080 and PRS-060.
+We are a clinical-stage biopharmaceutical company dedicated to the discovery and development of our Anticalin® class of biotherapeutics for patients with diseases in which we believe there is high unmet medical need.
+Our current development plans focus mainly on our Anticalin drug candidates PRS-080, PRS-060, as well as our 300-Series "platform within a product" opportunity in immuno-oncology, as discussed in more detail below.
 Anticalin proteins are a class of low molecular-weight therapeutic proteins derived from lipocalins, which are naturally occurring low-molecular weight human proteins typically found in blood plasma and other bodily fluids.
 PRS-080 is an Anticalin protein that binds to hepcidin, a natural regulator of iron in the blood.
 PRS-080 has been designed to target hepcidin for the treatment of functional iron deficiency, or FID, in anemic patients with chronic kidney disease, or CKD, particularly in end-stage renal disease patients requiring dialysis.
 PRS-060 is a drug candidate that binds to the IL-4RA receptor, thereby inhibiting IL-4 and IL-13, two cytokines, small proteins mediating signaling between cells within the human body, known to be key mediators in the inflammatory cascade that causes asthma and other inflammatory diseases.
-We initiated a Phase I clinical trial with PRS-080 is currently in preclinical development, and we intend to begin a Phase I clinical trial with PRS-060 is 2015.
-PRS-060 is currently in preclinical trial with PRS-060 in 2016.
+We completed dosing of healthy volunteers in a Phase I clinical trial with PRS-080 in June 2015, and we expect to report the data from this trial in the second half of 2015.
+In the trial, no dose-limiting toxicities were observed and a maximum tolerated dose was not reached.
+PRS-060 is currently in preclinical development, and we intend to begin a Phase I clinical trial with PRS-060 in 2017.
+Our 300-Series oncology drug candidates are multispecific Anticalin®-based proteins designed to engage immunomodulatory targets and consist of a variety of multifunctional biotherapeutics that genetically link an antibody with one or more Anticalin proteins, thereby constituting a multispecific protein.
+We are conducting preclinical experiments on a number of 300-Series lead c

-We are also developing early stage drug candidates, including PRS-110 and our 300-Series Anticalin® proteins in oncology.
-PRS-110 is a monovalent antagonist, a polypeptide molecule with one target-binding domain, that is designed to block both ligand-dependent and ligand-independent activity of cMet. cMet is a receptor tyrosine kinase, a well-known high-affinity cell surface receptor that transmits signals into the cell when a corresponding ligand binds to it, which is essential for embryonic development and wound healing and has been associated with several different cancers, including renal, gastric and lung carcinomas, central nervous system tumors and sarcomas.
-Our second set of oncology drug candidates is our 300-Series "platform within a product" opportunity in immuno-oncology.
-The 300-Series Anticalin proteins target checkpoint proteins and define a variety of multifunctional biotherapeutics that genetically link an antibody with one or more Anticalin proteins, thereby constituting a multispecific protein.
-We are conducting preclinical experiments on a number of 300-Series lead candidates and by the end of 2015 intend to choose a candidate for potential clinical trials in oncology.
+We are also developing PRS-110 in oncology.
+PRS-110 is a monovalent antagonist, a polypeptide molecule with one target-binding domain, that is designed to block both ligand- dependent and ligand-independent activity of cMet. cMet is a receptor tyrosine kinase, a well-known high- affinity cell surface receptor that transmits signals into the cell when a corresponding ligand binds to it, which is essential for embryonic development and wound healing and has been associated with several different cancers, including renal, gastric and lung carcinomas, central nervous system tumors and sarcomas.

 Our core Anticalin® technology and platform was developed in Germany, and we have partnership arrangements with major multi-national pharmaceutical companies headquartered in the U.S., Europe and Japan and with regional pharmaceutical companies headquartered in India.
-These include existing agreements with Daiichi Sankyo Company Limited, or Daiichi Sankyo, and Sanofi Group, or Sanofi, pursuant to which our Anticalin platform has consistently achieved its development milestones.
+These include existing agreements with Daiichi Sankyo Company Limited, or Daiichi Sankyo, and Sanofi Group (formerly Sanofi-Aventis and Sanofi-Pasteur SA), or Sanofi, pursuant to which our Anticalin platform has consistently achieved its development milestones.
 We have discovery and preclinical collaboration and service agreements with both academic institutions and private firms in Australia.
 We also intend to establish a greater U.S. presence and take advantage of the U.S. capital markets, additional potential corporate partners, and the broad expertise found in the biotechnology industry in the United States.